umbraco/UmbracoDocs/Tutorials/Creating-a-Property-Editor/part-4.md

 This uses the standard angular factory pattern, so we can now inject this into any of our controllers under the name `personResource`.

-the getAll method just returns a $http.get call, which handles calling the url, and will return the data when its ready.
+The `getAll()` method just returns an `$http.get` call, which handles calling the URL, and will return the data when it's ready.

 ##Create the view and controller
-We will now finally setup a new view and controller, which follows previous tutorials, so have refer to those for more details:
+We will now finally setup a new view and controller, which follows previous tutorials, so you can refer to those for more details:

 ####the view: